Daph1986/Postfly-business-card-creator/README.md

 **Scope**

 The site shows a homepage with an explanation, there the user can either first request a sample kit for the paper types or start designing.
-On the creator site it allows the user to choose out of three different sizes of business cards, to upload an own photo or logo, to choose a background color, to edit text content, to download the designed card as a pdf file, to choose the paper type, to choose the quantity, to send a request for a quotation for the designed business cards.
+On the creator site it allows the user to choose out of three different sizes of business cards, to choose the paper type, to choose the quantity, to upload an own photo or logo, to choose a background color, to edit text content, to download the designed card as a low res jpeg file, to send a request for a quotation for the designed business cards.

 **Structure**